Skip to main content

 • Who can get it: The taxpayer who actually paid qualifying community college property taxes to the county treasurer.
 Community college property taxes paid after December 31, 2021 can qualify.

-• How it helps: It can produce a refund or bigger refund on the Nebraska return.
-This is separate from the homestead exemption and separate from the automatic credits on the statement.
+• How it helps: It can produce a refund or a bigger refund on the Nebraska return.
+This is separate from the homestead exemption and separate from the automatic statement credits.

 • How to apply: File Form PTC with your Nebraska return.
 If you already filed without it, use the matching year Form PTCX.

-• What to gather: Your tax statement, proof of payment, closing papers if the home was bought or sold, and the amount from the Department’s Nebraska Property Tax Look-up Tool linked on the state FAQ page.
+• What to gather: Your tax statement, proof of payment, closing papers if the home was bought or sold, and the amount from the Nebraska Property Tax Look-up Tool.

 Valuation protests and homestead appeals